nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### Listing all scholarship application : `list`
+### Listing all applicants : `list`

-List out all the scholarship applications stored in TrackAScholar
+List out all the applicants stored in TrackAScholar

 Format:
 ```